Other families are on the other extreme – with very low income and assets, they will receive a lot of need-based aid.

 Next, look at how much you have in your monthly budget that could go for college expenses.
 Do you get an annual bonus that you could use for college needs?
 Don’t forget to estimate how much your child might earn working during the summers.
 They can also work part-time during school, but you may want to leave space for a work-study that will help pay tuition.

-It can also be helpful to learn from parents who have gone before you.
+Learning from parents who have gone before you can also be helpful.
 One parent in our Paying for College 101 Facebook group said this:

-“Add $5500 loan and one year if the split 529/savings account (if you have it)— add together.
-Then figure out what if anything you can do out of pocket.
+“Add a $5500 loan and one year of the split 529/savings account (if you have it)— add together.
+Then figure out what, if anything, you can do out of pocket.
 Add that in there.
 Then start looking for schools where you can get merit money to cover the gap amount.

-“I know kids that got $5k merit money at a $22k school and I know kids who got $25k merit from a $60k school.
+“I know kids that got $5k merit money at a $22k school, and I know kids who got $25k merit from a $60k school.
 It’s all relative.
-We did up an excel spreadsheet for the three schools my son applied to and was accepted to.
+We created an Excel spreadsheet for the three schools my son applied to and was accepted to.
 Several of the columns in it dealt with money.
-Another thing to consider is school costs going up!
-Son decided to go to the least expensive school, had a fifth year add on master program, had a price lock-in for five years and gave him merit money.”
+Another thing to consider is that school costs are going up!
+Son decided to go to the least expensive school, had a fifth year add-on master program, had a price lock-in for five years, and gave him merit money.”

 Figure Out How Much You’re Expected to Pay

-Use College Board’s EFC Calculator to find out what your Expected Family Contribution (EFC) is likely to be.
+Use the College Board’s SAI Calculator to find out what your Student Aid Index (SAI) is likely to be.
 It may cause some sticker shock.

-Many families that are stuck in the middle have a relatively high EFC and may not qualify for anything other than federal student loans and work-study.
+Many families that are stuck in the middle have a relatively high SAI and may not qualify for anything other than federal student loans and work-study.

 Finally, use the Net Price Calculators (NPC) on target schools to determine the real costs of attendance.
 Compare that to your savings and income.
 You can also decide how much debt your family is comfortable with to close the gap.